 TO APPLY:Contact Kristi Gmutza at email@example.com or call (317) 218-4653

-This program features group art therapy for children with seizure disorders.
+This program features group art therapy for children and adults with seizure disorders.
 Through Studio E, participants can explore their creativity, meet others with epilepsy and express themselves in an open, accepting and safe group setting using a variety of artistic media.
 A licensed art therapist conducts the sessions.
-For the third year, we are able to offer Studio E sessions in Indianapolis for children with epilepsy between the ages of 7 and 17.
-And like last year, we have a concurrent art program taking place during the sessions for parents and caregivers at no charge!
+For the first time, we are able to offer Studio E sessions in Indianapolis for both children and adults with epilepsy.
+And as a bonus, we will have concurrent art programs taking place during the sessions for either parents and siblings or spouses and children at no charge!
 Thanks to the art therapists at Art of the Soul for hosting this year's program and to sponsorship support from Lundbeck, a pharmaceutical company committed to helping people with epilepsy.
-You can see photos and a video from our 2014 Studio E program on the EFI Facebook page.
+You can see photos from our 2015 Studio E program on the EFI Facebook page here and here.

 Copyright .
 Epilepsy Foundation of Indiana.
 All rights reserved.